jelly-afk/goChat/README.md

 - User authentication with JWT
 - Real-time messaging using WebSockets
 - Public and private chat rooms
-- Message persistence in PostgreSQL
+- Message persistence in MySQL

 ## Setup